guide

 4. Stick or switch?

-Once you’ve moved into your new home, your electricity and/or gas supplier will need a few details before they can set up the right account.
+Once you’ve moved into your new home, your energy supplier will need a few details before they can set up your new account.

-What usually happens is that you'll automatically be placed on a standard variable contract with the company that’s been supplying it up until your move-in date.
-Be aware that this can often be quite a bit more expensive than choosing your own fixed-term plan
+What usually happens is that you'll automatically be placed on a standard variable contract with the company that’s been supplying your new home up until your move-in date.
+It’s worth checking whether that’s the currently best deal available, though.

 Once you’ve weighed up the pros and cons, you can then decide if you want to stay with the same supplier or switch to a new one.

 Take a little time to do some research to find the best energy deal.
-Having access to the internet when you move in is a great time-saver.
-These days it’s much easier to get an energy quote online than over the phone.
+And it can be easier to get an energy quote online than over the phone.

-Key things to consider include whether to go for a fixed or variable plan, the benefits of renewable energy, contract lengths, exit fees and company reputation.
+Things to consider include whether to go for a fixed or variable plan, the benefits of renewable energy, contract lengths, exit fees, and company reputation.

 Switching gas and electricity suppliers when moving home